 - Infection Control Manual: - 1.
 Surveillance - ACH PP 01-01 Environmental Cleaning and Infection Prevention Control - ACH PP 01-02 Airborne Pathogens Control Plan - ACH PP 01-03 Bloodborne Pathogens Control Plan - ACH PP 01-04 Handwashing - ACH PP 01-05 Standard Precautions - ACH PP 01-06 Waste Management - ACH PP 01-07 Disposal of used needles and syringes - ACH PP 01-08 Use of Disposable items - ACH PP 01-09 Diseases and Conditions reportable to Public Health - 2.
-Employee - ACH PP 03-01 Personal Protective Equipment (PPE) - ACH PP 03-02 Employee Tuberculosis Screening - ACH PP 03-03 Influenza Vaccinations for Employees - ACH PP 03-04 Hepatitis B Vaccinations for Employees
+Employee - ACH PP 03-01 Personal Protective Equipment (PPE) - ACH PP 03-02 Employee Tuberculosis Screening - ACH PP 03-03 Influenza Vaccinations for Employees

+• ACH PP 03-04 Hepatitis B Vaccinations for Employees

 - VI.K.1.
-PARTIAL COMPLIANCE - The County consulted with an Environment of Care Expert to evaluate facilities where patients are housed in medical and mental health units and in medical clinic areas to address consistent with environmental cleaning and sanitation standards. - An Action Item tool was developed to follow up on the recommendations from the Environment of Care Report and was sent to the SMEs. - The County has updated the Infection Prevention and Control Manual to include policies and procedures with guidelines on proper cleaning and disinfecting approved by the California Department of Public Health for the medical and mental health areas. - Adult Correctional Health completed a Scope of Work consistent with the approved policies and is in collaboration with the Department of General Services and the Sheriff's Office to either expand the current cleaning contract or obtain a new contract with a professional cleaning vendor.
+PARTIAL COMPLIANCE - The County consulted with an Environment of Care Expert to evaluate facilities where patients are housed in medical and mental health units and in medical clinic areas to address consistent with environmental cleaning and sanitation standards. - An Action Item tool was developed to follow up on the recommendations from the Environment of Care Report and was sent to the SMEs. - ACH submitted Scope of Work to the Department of General Services to include in the Request for Proposals from three interested vendors.
+Only one vendor submitted an interest proposal.
+DGS is in the process of contracting with this vendor.
+The contract term is to be determined. - The County has updated the Infection Prevention and Control Manual to include policies and procedures with guidelines on proper cleaning and disinfecting approved by the California Department of Public Health for the medical and mental health areas. - Adult Correctional Health completed a Scope of Work consistent with the approved policies and is in collaboration with the Department of General Services and the Sheriff's Office to either expand the current cleaning contract or obtain a new contract with a professional cleaning vendor.
 The contract is anticipated to be in place this Fiscal Year 23/24.

-Reproductive and Pregnancy Related Care

-(Section VI; Provision L.)

-Status: SUBSTANTIAL COMPLIANCE
+Reproductive and Pregnancy Related Care (Section VI; Provision L.) Status: SUBSTANTIAL COMPLIANCE